SamantazFox/periodic-table-generator/README.md

-  --no-embedded-css  Define periodic.css as an XML stylesheet --legends          Generate the legends (this is the default)' --no-legends       Do not generate the legends' --high-contrast    Use a high contrast color scheme --colorblind       Same as --high-contrast
+  --no-embedded-css  Define periodic.css as an XML stylesheet --legends          Generate the legends (this is the default)' --no-legends       Do not generate the legends' --dark             Use a dark background theme (this is the default)\n' --light            Use a light background theme\n' --high-contrast    Use a high contrast color scheme --colorblind       Same as --high-contrast
 ```